-If you want to succeed in this role, adopt the three key habits of great sales managers and schedule your week wisely.
+If you want to succeed in this role, adopt these key habits of great sales managers and schedule your week wisely.

 As a sales manager, you have an infinite number of things you could be doing.
 However, you should make time to shadow your reps each and every day.
 Why is this activity critical?

 First, you can observe and then pass on best practices.
 Your top-performing salespeople might not know exactly what they're doing to be so successful.
 But since you're spending time with everyone, you can pick up on common trends and outlier behaviors.

 Second, shadowing your reps lets you catch issues immediately -- rather than several weeks or months down the line when they're not hitting their number.

 Third, you'll save precious time in pipeline review.
 You won't need the same amount of explanation or context as when deals are completely foreign to you.

 Fourth, it tells your sales team that your biggest priority is their deals.
 They'll reward you with their loyalty, commitment, and respect.